 I’m thinking you missed your original deadline by probably three or four years.

 I like to go into the field with the scientists and see what they’re doing.
 I was patient, and it worked out.
 Eventually people would say, Well, we’re going to Bangladesh in three weeks.
 Do you want to come with us?
 Yes!

-*From SPILLOVER: Animal Infections and the Next Human Pandemic by David Quammen.
+*Excerpted from SPILLOVER: Animal Infections and the Next Human Pandemic by David Quammen.
 Copyright © 2012 by David Quammen.
 Used by permission of W.W.
 Norton & Company, Inc.

-Contributor David Dobbs is an author and journalist who writes about science and culture for The New York Times Magazine, Atlantic, Wired, National Geographic, and other magazines.
+David Dobbs is an author and journalist who writes about science and culture for The New York Times Magazine, The Atlantic, Wired, National Geographic, and other magazines.
 His e-book My Mother’s Lover, published by The Atavist, was a #1 Kindle-Single bestseller.
 He is the author of three other books and writes the Wired blog Neuron Culture.
 Several of his magazine stories have been included in leading anthologies, including Best American Science Writing 2010 and Best American Sports Writing 2011.
 Follow David on Twitter @David_Dobbs.